-- This research is being run by doctors and researchers from Imperial College London. - This research is funded by the National Institute for Health and Care Research (NIHR). - It's important for you to understand the study and what it will involve before you decide - Please read the following information carefully. - You can choose to take part or not.
-Your decision will not affect the care your baby receives. - Please ask if you are unsure about anything - If you decide to take part, you will get a copy of this information sheet and your consent form
+- This research is being run by doctors and researchers from Imperial College London. - This research is funded by the National Institute for Health and Care Research (NIHR). - It's important for you to understand the study and what it will involve before you decide - Please take time to read the following information carefully. - You can choose if your baby takes part or not.
+This won't affect the care they receive. - Please ask if you are unsure about anything - If you decide to take part, you will get a copy of this information sheet and your consent form.